Leratiomyces ceres: Similar species

 Similar species include L. squamosus, Agrocybe putaminum, Gymnopilus sapineus, Psathyrella corrugis, Stropharia squamosa, S. thrausta, and Tubaria furfuracea.

-In psilocybin mushroom hunting communities in Australia and New Zealand, L. ceres (or "Larrys" as commonly nicknamed) are scorned as lookalikes and imposters of Psilocybe species on wood chip.
+In psilocybin mushroom hunting communities in Australia and New Zealand, L. ceres (known locally as "Larrys") are scorned as imposters of Psilocybe species.
 Prolific growth in the same habitats and a similar appearance from afar can give false hope of a large bounty, but on closer inspection the species are not particularly alike.